mitranim/fpx/docs/templates/index.md

 // Error: Expected {"one":10} to satisfy test isFunction
 ```

 So much better!
 Easy to type with editor autocompletion, produces good error messages, and minifies really well.
-In a minified build, the function name will be garbled, and I consider this a good tradeoff.
+In a minified build, the function name will be garbled, which I consider a good tradeoff.

 To support this style of coding, Fpx provides [`validate`](#-validate-value-test-) and a bevy of boolean tests.